Gwen Stefani Makes Blake Shelton Jealous On ‘The Voice’: What Went Down?

 There have been a lot of rumors that Gwen Stefani and Blake Shelton are actually planning to get married and maybe even have a child of their own.
 Gwen already has three sons with her ex-husband.
 Gossip Cop shared that the rumors that Gwen and Blake have a baby girl on the way aren’t true at all.
 OK!
 Magazine had on the front of their magazine that they were going to have a daughter, but not get married, but Gossip Cop says that this isn’t true at all.
 A rep for Stefani exclusively told Gossip Cop that this cover story about Stefani “having a girl” is “B.S..”

 This is the first season that Gwen Stefani and Blake Shelton have been on the show together since they started dating.
-They seem like a great couple and the fans are enjoying watching them flirting on the show together.
+They seem like a great couple, and the fans are enjoying watching them flirting on the show together.
 It will be interesting to watch how it ends up going for them the rest of the season of the show.

 What did you think of Gwen Stefani getting a bit flirty with the guys on The Voice?
 Do you think that Blake Shelton ever has anything to worry about with her?
 Sound off in the comments section below on your thoughts, and don’t miss new episodes of The Voice on NBC.